 We are not profitable and have had negative cash flow from operations since our inception.
 To fund our operations and develop and commercialize our products (including the SGT and planned applications of IFP Drug Screening System), we have relied primarily on equity and debt financings and government support income.
-The Company expects that its cash and cash equivalents as of March 31, 2023, of approximately \$2,280,544, will be insufficient to allow the Company to fund its current operating plan through the twelve months from the issuance of its financial statements for the fiscal quarter ended March 31, 2023.
+The Company expects that its cash and cash equivalents as of June 30, 2023, of approximately \$1.54 million, will be insufficient to allow the Company to fund its current operating plan through the twelve months from the issuance of its financial statements for the fiscal year ended June 30, 2023.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of at least one year from the date those financial statements were issued.
 Accordingly, the Company is required to raise additional funds during the 12 months following the issuance of those financial statements.
 Additional capital may not be available at such times or amounts as needed by us.

-Based on our planned use of the net proceeds from this offering and our existing cash, we estimate that such funds will be sufficient to enable us to fund our working capital needs and operating expenses for at least the next $[\bullet]$ months.
+We estimate that our cash balance of approximately \$1.54 million as of June 30, 2023, is only sufficient to fund our working capital needs and operating expenses through October 31, 2023, and that based on our planned use of the net proceeds from this offering and our existing cash, we estimate that such funds will be sufficient to enable us to fund our working capital needs and operating expenses for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.
 Our existing cash and cash equivalents as of the date of this prospectus, together with the estimated net proceeds from this offering, may or may not be sufficient to fund our working capital needs and operating expenses.
-To obtain the capital necessary to fund our operations, we expect to finance our cash needs through public or private equity offerings, debt financings and/or other capital sources.
+To obtain the capital necessary to fund our operations, we expect to finance our cash needs through public or private equity offerings, debt financing and/or other capital sources.